During the reading section of the OET exam, it is likely that you will face many unfamiliar vocabularies.

 Whilst terms such as myocardial infarction and tachycardia are unlikely to cause any problems.
 Other terms such as elaborated, messed up and be-all and end-all are likely to prove trickier.
 Agree?

 In some cases, we can ignore vocabulary that we are unfamiliar with.
 If the questions do not demand our understanding of unfamiliar terms.
 Then it makes no sense to waste time trying to work them out.

-In other cases, however, it is of great importance that we are able to make sense of initially unfamiliar vocabulary because: (a) that vocabulary will help us make sense of an overall idea which we need to understand in order to answer one of the questions and/or (b) a question in the test itself focusses specifically on the understanding of unfamiliar vocabulary.
+In other cases, however, it is of great importance that we are able to make sense of unfamiliar vocabulary.
+Because: (a) that vocabulary will help us make sense of an overall idea which we need to understand to answer one of the questions.
+And/or (b) a question in the test itself focusses specifically on the understanding of unfamiliar vocabulary.

 1. Try to work out the function

 When trying to work out the meaning of an unfamiliar word or phrase.
 The first thing that we need to do is to try to relate it to the wider sentence.
 One way of doing this is to try to detect its function; for example, is it operating as a subject or object?
 Or might it be a verb or complement?